rillma-r/Dotdashcom/README.md

+## Selenium Test Cases

+The test cases are located in below folder:

+- `src/testcases`

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.